Getting started

 Relay rooms - reaching a bigger audience

 This is an advanced option for a really large audience (over 100 people).
 A relay room is a separate, extra room that automatically pulls audio from your main room and rebroadcasts it to its own listeners - but it needs a dedicated device to run it.
 This is different from the "relay tree" described above: that happens by itself, between listeners' own devices, with no extra hardware needed - here, you personally set up an extra "node" on another phone or computer.
+If your main room has the "relay tree" turned on, every relay room automatically builds that same tree among its own listeners too - the two mechanisms work together, one layered on the other, with nothing extra for you to set up.

 When do I need a relay room?

 When you expect more than about 100 listeners at once.
-You can add up to 5 relay rooms, each adding its own listener limit, so the broadcast's total reach can grow to roughly 500 people.
+You can add up to 5 relay rooms, each adding its own listener limit, so the broadcast's total reach can grow to roughly 600 people.

 How do I add a relay room?